The Divine Woman

 The Divine Woman (1928) is an American silent film directed by Victor Sjöström and starring Greta Garbo.
 Produced and distributed by Metro-Goldwyn-Mayer.
-Only a single nine-minute reel and an additional 45-second excerpt are currently known to exist of this otherwise lost film, the only whole copy of which was destroyed in the 1965 MGM vault fire.
+Only a single nine-minute reel and an additional 45-second excerpt are currently known to exist of this otherwise lost film; the only known complete copy of which was destroyed in the 1965 MGM vault fire.

-The film grossed $541,000 in the USA and $390,000 internationally, its worldwide gross was $931,000 and generated MGM a profit of $354,000.
+The film grossed $541,000 in the USA and $390,000 internationally; its worldwide gross was $931,000 and generated MGM a profit of $354,000.

+The film won the March 1928 Photoplay Award for the Best Pictures of the Month, as well as Best Performances of the Month for both Greta Garbo and Lars Hanson.

 Origin

 The film is adapted from the 1925 Broadway play Starlight by Gladys Unger, which starred Doris Keane.
 The plot is loosely based on stories of the early life of the French actress Sarah Bernhardt.

 Plot

 Marianne (Greta Garbo) is a poor French country girl who goes to Paris in the 1860s to seek her fortune as an actress.
 As she rises to success in the theatre, she must choose between the romantic attentions of two men.
 The first is Lucien (Lars Hanson), a poor but passionate young soldier who deserts the army to be with Marianne and goes to jail after stealing a dress to give her.
 Her other suitor is Henry Legrand (Lowell Sherman), a wealthy middle-aged Paris producer who offers her fame and fortune.